bungle/lua-resty-validation/README.md

 `lua-resty-validation` currently supports one predefined validator, and that is:

-* `compare(comparison)`, compares two fields and sets fields invalid or valid according to comparision:
+* `compare(comparison)`, compares two fields and sets fields invalid or valid according to comparison:

 ```lua
 local ispassword = validation.trim:minlen(8)